Why Google’s "What's Happening" Feature Makes Google Posts More Important Than Ever

 Tell Customers What's Happening in Your Business

-We expect this update to expand across more industries and markets soon.
+We expect this feature to continue expanding across more industries and markets.
 Now is the time to get your local content strategy in place and attract attention and customers to your locations.
-If you’re an Uberall customer, your Customer Success Manager is ready to help you take full advantage of these new capabilities.
+If you're an Uberall customer, your Account Manager is ready to help you take full advantage of these capabilities.

-If you want to learn more, check out our Academy page or get in touch with our expert team for a personalized walkthrough.
+If you want to learn more, check out Uberall Academy or get in touch with our expert team for a personalized walkthrough.

 Resources